carmen-villamor/internetworking/README.md

 internetworking
 ===============

+The BlackPi branch is for the "Trusted" nodes.
+The ClearPi branch is for the "Regular"/"Data-Gathering" nodes.

 ### User Guide

 This user guide shows the steps on how to setup the Raspberry PIs for this project from the beginning.